openaps/docs/docs/docs/Customize-Iterate/oref1.md

 ## Only run oref1 with the following caveats in mind:

 * Remember that you are choosing to test a still-in-development feature.
 Do so at your own risk & with due diligence to keep yourself safe.
-The number one rule (and the first pass phrase for enabling oref1 features) is "s@fety".
 * You should have run oref0 (basic OpenAPS looping) for more than two weeks, and be very aware of all the types of situations in which your rig might fail.
 * **We are requiring that you also have run autotune prior to enabling SMB.** Why?
 Because if you have wonky ISF settings, for example, you may be more likely to go low or high with SMB.
 It will help a lot to have run autotune and be aware if the algorithm is recommending changes to ISF, basal, and/or carb ratio.
 You are not required to run autotune automatically/nightly as part of your loop with SMB; but you should at least run it manually and get an idea for how confident you are in your settings being right or not; and keep that in mind when evaluating SMB outcomes for yourself.
 * You should have basals of > 0.5 U/hr.
 (SMB is *not* advisable for those with very small basals; since 0.1U is the smallest increment that can be bolused by SMB.
 We also added a basal check to disable SMB when basals are < 0.3 U/hr.
 If your "regular" basal in the pump is 0.3 U/hr and autosens or autotune has adjusted your basal rate to below 0.3 U/hr, SMBs will be disabled as well.)